yigitlevent/eshaton/server/src/routes/ROUTES.md

 `/camp/remove` - removes connection between a campaign and character.

+`/camp/add` - adds connection between a campaign and character.

 `/camp/delete` - deletes a campaign

 `/camp/edit` - replaces the data on a campaign

+`/camp/get` - returns only one campaign row